metinonat/flight-app/README.md

     -  id, and
     -  estimatedLandingTime
     Multiple sorting fields are supported by a comma.
- -  `order` : ordering flights by their srt value.
+ -  `order` : ordering flights by their `sort` value.
 Custom ordering for multiple sort fields can be provided as "101101" where each 1 or 0 corresponds respective sort field.
  -  `scheduleDate` : filters flights by given date.
 Default is the day request is made.
 Format is "yyyy-MM-dd".
  -  `scheduleTime` : filters flights by given time.
 No default value.
 Format is "HH:mm".
  -  `flightName` : filters flights by their flight number prefixed by airline abbreviation.